I've lost count of the times I open an email that says, “I hate working out but I want to be fit.” It's so relatable.

 Building flexibility within structure.
 I am a very rigid structured person.
 Sometimes if things don't go according to my plan I lose traction.
 I have been working with the idea that the “structure” is to work out five times per week.
 The flexibility is that if one morning I can't make it at 5 a.m.
 I can always go in the afternoon to a dance class instead of my usual workout or do a high-intensity power walk around my neighborhood.

 Sometimes things don't go according to plan, especially in my afternoon workouts.
 Using if/then for planning out when and where you will perform a specific behavior turns your environment into a trigger for action.
 The time and place trigger your behavior, not your level of motivation—>if I miss exercising tonight, I will get up an hour earlier to make it up tomorrow.
 This strategy works amazingly for me.

 Deciding in advance when & where you will take specific actions to reach a goal can double or triple your chances for success ~ Halvorson

 For me it goes, if I start thinking of eating off plan because I'm sad, I will take a 5-minute prayer walk and drink water BEFORE I let myself give in.

-My daughters, my mom and aunt, a family friend and I all ran a 5k to benefit Alzheimer’s Research.
+My daughters, my mom and aunt, a family friend, and I all ran a 5k to benefit Alzheimer's Research.
 This was their very first 5k.
 I was so proud of them for completing it with me.
-Now you know how I get myself to work out, it’s your turn to let me know your strategy!
-Give me some ideas in the comments below!
+Now you know how I get myself to work out, it's your turn to let me know your strategy!
+Let's talk about it in the Healthologist community.

 By the way if you want to be able to get up and go work out in the morning it's imperative to get a good night's sleep.
 I write a lot about good sleep hygiene so take a minute to read about it!